Gulag: Conditions

 Andrei Vyshinsky, chief procurator of the Soviet Union, wrote a memorandum to NKVD chief Nikolai Yezhov in 1938, during the Great Purge, which stated:

 Among the prisoners there are some so ragged and lice-ridden that they pose a sanitary danger to the rest.
 These prisoners have deteriorated to the point of losing any resemblance to human beings.
-Lacking food…they collect orts [refuse] and, according to some prisoners, eat rats and dogs.
+Lacking food...they collect orts [refuse] and, according to some prisoners, eat rats and dogs.

+According to prisoner Yevgenia Ginzburg, Gulag inmates could tell when Yezhov was no longer in charge as one day the conditions relaxed.
+A few days later Beria's name appeared in official prison notices.

 In general, the central administrative bodies showed a discernible interest in maintaining the labor force of prisoners in a condition allowing the fulfilment of construction and production plans handed down from above.
 Besides a wide array of punishments for prisoners refusing to work (which, in practice, were sometimes applied to prisoners that were too enfeebled to meet production quota), they instituted a number of positive incentives intended to boost productivity.
 These included monetary bonuses (since the early 1930s) and wage payments (from 1950 onward), cuts of individual sentences, general early-release schemes for norm fulfilment and overfulfilment (until 1939, again in selected camps from 1946 onward), preferential treatment, sentence reduction and privileges for the most productive workers (shock workers or Stakhanovites in Soviet parlance).

 Inmates were used as camp guards and could purchase camp newspapers as well as bonds.
 Robert W. Thurston writes that this was "at least an indication that they were still regarded as participants in society to some degree."
-Sports team, particularly soccer teams were set up by the prison authorities.
+Sports teams, particularly football teams, were set up by the prison authorities.